 Containers in CORBA- \mathcal{LC} mediate between component instances and the infrastructure (both CORBA- \mathcal{LC} runtime and the Grid middleware).
-Instances ask the container for needed resources (for instance, other components), and it, in turn, provides them with their context.
-Figure 3 on page 5 shows the building blocks of a container, as well as its responsibilities within a call by the component client.
-Concretely, container responsibilities include [13]:
+Instances ask the container for needed resources (other components, for instance), and it, in turn, provides them with their context.
+Figure 2 shows the building blocks of a container, as well as its responsibilities within a call by the component client.
+Concretely, container responsibilities include: